 btrfs su create @home

-btrfs su create @root
+btrfs su create @cache

 btrfs su create @log